theBoringEngineer/classifing_cybersecurity_intrusion_detection---Datatalks_midterm_project/ImportantNotes.md

 - Note: The aws service is a dependecy, hence, it should be installed in the local virtual env(venv/pipenv) rather than within the docker env.
 - pip install [service/dependency]
-- eb init -p docker -r eu-north-1 churn-serving
+- eb init -p docker -r eu-north-1 intrusion-detector
-- Test it works locally: eb local run --port 9696

 - Note: [service/dependency] = awsebcli